 Since 2015, Suntrace has identified great potential for solar projects and has been active in the development of solar projects in Vietnam.
 The World Bank Group has appointed Suntrace to conduct a solar measurement campaign, where we have deployed state-of-the-art solar measurement systems, type HelioScale throughout the country.
-Suntrace also participated in the Solar Energy Week to build capacity of local developers and local industry to prepare for the high influx of solar project development as the Vietnamese government set ambitious target for solar project development.
+Suntrace also participated in the Solar Energy Week to build capacity of local developers and local industry to prepare for the high influx of solar project development as the Vietnamese government set an ambitious target.
 To inform international investors and developers, Suntrace also published a Solar Market Brief on Vietnam, with detailed information on this booming solar market and its opportunities and risks.

 On 20th June 2018, Deputy Prime Minister Vuong Dinh Hue concluded that Prime Minister has agreed to extend the Decision 11 on Solar FIT (9.35 US cents/kWh) to 2020.
 The deadline will most likely be extended by another one and a half year.
 Main reason for this extension is the halt of nuclear energy development in Ninh Thuan province, which is also where the solar irradiation is high in the country.

 Prior to the announcement of the extension of the Commercial Operation Date (COD) deadline of June 2019, Suntrace was already appointed by developers and investors as Owner's Engineer to perform reviews of local feasibility studies, technical due-diligence, techno-economic optimisation, support in tendering process, EPC and O&M selection and construction supervision.
-Suntrace has conducted several site visits in co-operation with our local partners throughout Vietnam.
-Suntrace also provide techno-economic optimization and tendering support to reduce the EPC cost of solar projects by up to five percent based on our case study.
+We have conducted several site visits in co-operation with our local partners throughout Vietnam.
+Suntrace also provides techno-economic optimisation and tendering support to reduce the EPC cost of solar projects by up to five percent based on our case study.